May 16, 2022: 4:08am – 4:31pm

 postponed due to COVID-19

-When doing early research for the project, Sunde was struck by the significance of the sunken continent of Zealandia and the rapidity at which pacific islands are facing the effects of global rising water levels.
-Soon thereafter, she learned about Polynesian navigation and the ingenuity of the first people to arrive in Aotearoa.
 The strength and resilience of the Māori people is awe-inspiring.
 From an international perspective, Aotearoa is leading the way in conversations around conservation, respect for waters, and the more-than-human world.
-Partners at AUT and Te Uru Gallery suggested the Manukau Harbour as a site that is under-represented in the greater Tāmaki Makaurau area.
+Sunde’s partners at AUT and Te Uru Gallery suggested the Manukau Harbour as the site she should build the 36.5 performance on, as it is under-represented in the greater Tāmaki Makaurau area.

+Prior to the orginally planned 2020 performance, a solo exhibit at Te Uru Wāitakere Contemporary Gallery, Titirangi, opened on February, 22, 2020 and ran through July 5, 2020.
 Each durational video artwork was shown as a two-channel video installation, looped, over the course of a month:

 36.5 / North Sea